-\cite{greene13} showed observational evidence for the close alignment between the angular momentum of the gas inflow up to $\sim$1 pc, traced by megamaser discs, and nuclear jets (see \citealt{Kamali19} for a confirmation of this result).
-Under the assumption that jets and MBH spins are aligned, such an observational evidence would imply a (substantial) alignment between the pc and horizon scales.
-A significantly lesser degree of alignment is present between the small (horizon/pc scales, traced by jets and megamasers respectively) and the large scale (circumnuclear and galactic discs) structures, to the point that the planes of these structures are consistent with being independently extracted from an isotropic distribution \citep{greene13}. \cite{greene13} presented an extensive discussion of the possible reasons for the weak (or lack of) alignment between megamasers and galactic scale structures.
-On the other hand, the physical processes responsible for the (partial) alignment between jets and megamaser discs (horizon and pc scales) has neither been investigated by \cite{greene13} nor by \cite{Kamali19}.
-To date, a straightforward explanation for such a partial alignment is missing, as the relativistic effects forcing the accretion disc to align with the MBH spin \citep[i.e. the Bardeen-Petterson effect,][]{BP75} cannot operate at pc scales (see section~\ref{sec:origin}).
+\cite{greene13} presented observational evidence for the close alignment between nuclear jets and the angular momentum of the gas inflow up to $\sim$1 pc, traced by megamaser disks (see \citealt{Kamali19} for a confirmation of this result).
+These are geometrically thin disks on close-to-Keplerian orbits around MBHs, in which the observed spectral lines (associated with molecular transitions) are produced through stimulated emission.
+A peculiarity of megamasers is that in order to trigger enough transitions and produce the observed luminosities, the photons must travel an extended region of the molecular disk.
+As a consequence, megamasers are only observed within a few degrees from edge-on, so that measuring their projection on the plane of the sky strongly constrains their three-dimensional orientation.
+Under the assumption that jets and MBH spins are aligned, such observational evidence would imply a substantial alignment between the parsec and horizon scales.
+A significantly lesser degree of alignment is present between the small-scale (horizon/parsec scales, traced by jets and megamasers respectively) and the large-scale (circumnuclear and galactic disks) structures, to the point that the planes of these structures are consistent with being independently extracted from an isotropic distribution \citep{greene13}. \cite{greene13} extensively discuss the possible reasons for the weak (or lack of) alignment between megamasers and galactic-scale structures.
+However, the physical processes responsible for the (partial) alignment between jets and megamaser disks (horizon and parsec scales) have not been investigated by \cite{greene13} or by \cite{Kamali19}.
+To date, a straightforward explanation for such a partial alignment is missing as the relativistic effects forcing the accretion disk to align with the MBH spin \citep[i.e., the Bardeen--Petterson effect,][]{BP75} cannot operate at parsec scales (see Sect.~\ref{sec:origin}).